enwidth/enMoLog-ios-sdk/README.md

 RLog.debug("Log text")
 ```

-You can chanege the log ever from https://enmolgger.enwidth.com
+You can chanege the log level from https://enmolgger.enwidth.com.
 For any queries contact me at contact@enwidth.com